shadymeowy/glviskit/README.md

 # glviskit

-`glviskit` is a small C++20 library for practical 3D geometry visualization with OpenGL and SDL3.
+`glviskit` is a retained-mode 3D drawing toolkit for C++ and Python, built for practical real-time geometry visualization with OpenGL and SDL3.

 It gives you: